trizen/raku-rosettacode/programming_tasks/C/Cuban_primes.md

-Note that Perl 6 has native support for arbitrarily large integers and does not need to generate primes to test for primality.
+Note that Raku has native support for arbitrarily large integers and does not need to generate primes to test for primality.
 Using k of 2^128; finishes in *well* under a second.

 ```perl
 sub comma { $^i.flip.comb(3).join(',').flip }

 my \k = 2**128;
 put "First 10 cuban primes where k = {k}:";
 .&comma.put for (lazy (0..Inf).map({ (($_+k)³ - .³)/k }).grep: *.is-prime)[^10];